 Hildebrand Foundation (2018-present)

-Along with 3 other UT administrators, secured this gift of $3,600,000 to create SHIFT, an initiative that engages the UT community to change the culture of campus substance use from one of misuse to one of well-being.
+Along with 3 other UT faculty/administrators, received $3,600,000 grant to create and sustain SHIFT, an initiative that engages the UT community to change the culture of campus substance use from one of misuse to one of well-being.

-UT System Board of Regents Well-Being initiatives (2018 - present)
+UT System Board of Regents Mental Health and Well-being Initiatives (2022 - present)

 UT System Board of Regents Alcohol Initiatives (2015-2018)

-Oversee $2,398,800 allocation to lead implementation of on-line alcohol prevention, early intervention for high-risk drinking, and centers for students in recovery at all eight UT System academic institutions.
+Oversaw $2,398,800 allocation to lead implementation of on-line alcohol prevention, early intervention for high-risk drinking, and collegiate recovery centers for all eight academic institutions in the UT System.

 UT System Board of Regents Mental Health Initiatives (2014-2018)